saroun/jsdriv_server/README.md

 Licence: see LICENSE

+## Features

-- allows to use PGPLOT with interactive graphics on Windows
+- Allows to use PGPLOT interactive graphics on Windows
-- requires mingw-w64 gcc compiler suite to compile
+- Requires mingw-w64 gcc compiler suite to compile
-- developed and tested on Windows 10, 64 bit
+- Developed and tested on Windows 10, 64 bit
-- uses a new JSDRIV device server (analogy to pgxwin_server on linux)
+- Uses a new JSDRIV device server (analogy to pgxwin_server on Linux)

 =====================================================================

 ## Package contents

 ### ./jsdriv
-Source files for compiling jsdrivlib.dll and jsdriv_server.exe (with Lazarus project files)
+Lazarus project files which allow to build:

+`jsdrivlib.dll`, a library to be linked with client application

+`jsdriv_server.exe `, a server providing persistent graphics windows (similar to pgxwin_server on Linux)

 ### ./pgplot_binding